 On my last cruise my wife and I got to see dolphins swimming around the ship while we were sailing to one of our ports.
 They were right along the ship and jumping in and out of the water.
 It was quite a sight to see and we never would have seen this if we didn’t have a balcony.
 We spent a lot of time just leaning on the railing and looking out into the water, and spotted several other kinds of oceanic life, which was a wonderful part of our cruising experience.

-Not everyone will be able to afford a balcony room, but if you are able to modify the budget enough to pay for one, it will be well worth it.
+Not everyone will be able to afford a balcony stateroom, but if you are able to modify the budget enough to pay for one, it will be well worth it.
 The best balconies are on the back of the ship.
 They are bigger balconies and a little more private since you don’t have as many neighbors, but usually you will have to pay a little extra for these as well.

 So what do you think?
-Have you ever been in a balcony room?
+Have you ever been in a balcony stateroom?
 And what was your experience compares to interior or ocean view cabins?
 Let us know in a comment below.
 We would love to hear from you.